Imagine if you could have someone else go to work and send you the paycheck.

 Similar to the answer I gave in the recent blog on Avoiding the BIG Mistake, and what we just discussed above, the answer is “us.”

-We get in the way of our own success by acting on something the news is telling us or the feelings that we have about the markets.
-Managing your portfolio that way will lead to disaster because you only have to be wrong once to completely blow yourself up!
+We get in the way of our success by acting on something the news is telling us or the feelings that we have about the markets.
+Managing your portfolio that way will lead to disaster because you only have to be wrong once to completely blow yourself up

 We are all human, and we will make mistakes.
 Accepting and knowing this is an important step on the way to a successful investment portfolio.

-This is true because once you know this – once you truly believe it – your focus will shift from trying to do everything you can to control the markets and earn a higher return to trying to make sure you do not make a mistake that is fatal.
+This is true because once you know this – once you truly believe it – your focus will shift from trying to do everything you can to control the markets and earn a higher return to trying to make sure you do not make a fatal mistake.

 And that is the trick to a successful stock portfolio – don’t ever do anything that can be fatal.